AlessandroUlivi/pip2_segmentation/README.txt

 Start date (yyyy/mm/dd): 2024/08/21

-Status: ongoing (2024/10/24)
+Status: ongoing (2025/01/14)

 Description: the goal of the project is to implement the segmentation of pip2-enriched domains in the C. elegans early embryo.
 The project was started by Alessandro Ulivi at IGBMC (Illkirch-Graffenstaden, France).
 Pip2-enriched domains are fluorescently labelled structures.
 The labelling is obtained by the transgenic expression of a mCherry fluorescent tag (refer to the C. elegans transgenic line ACR074).
-Images have been acquired using a Nikon CSU-X1 spinning disk microscope, a 100x, 1.4 NA, oil immersion objective.
+Raw images have been acquired using a Nikon CSU-X1 spinning disk microscope, a 100x, 1.4 NA, oil immersion objective.
 The pixel size is 0.11x0.11 um.
+Raw images have been splat in train, validation and test dataset using the notebook organize_data_in_train_validation_test_folders.ipynb (for the moment, refer to its documentation).
 The backbone of the project relies on the material from the course EMBO-DL4MIA (https://github.com/dl4mia)

+The project is organized in the following packages and notebooks:
+- checkpoints.
+Contains saved checkpoints for trained models.
+Checkpoints are saved whenever the metric of the validation data improved during model training (refer to run_training within train_model.py in modeltrain).
+Checkpoints can be re-loaded and used for test and predictions on new data.
+The name of the checkpoints is obtained using a timestamp (https://docs.python.org/3/library/datetime.html) at the beginning of the model's training, thus it indicates the exact day-time when the model started the training and it matches exactely the name of the data saved in "runs" for the model using Tensorboard Summary Writer.
+- dataprep.
+Python package.
+Contains modules with the functions for data preparation (normalization, numpy-to-tensor transformation, data augmentation...)
+- dependencies.
+Contins the .yml file which can be used to create the environment to run the project.
+- license.
+Contains the file of the license regulating the use of the project.
+- metrics.
+Python package.
+Contains modules with the functions for the models' loss functions and evaluation metrics of model's prediction.
+- models.
+Python package.
+Contains modules with the models which can be trained and used for prediction (as of 2025/01/14 only a Unet CNN).
+- modeltest.
+Python package.
+Contains modules with the function to test a model (trained or under training) on the validation and test data.
+- modeltrain.
+Python package.
+Contains modules with the function to train a model using the train dataset (or the train and the validation data if the validation is done during training).
+- runs.
+Contains the data saved using Tensorboard Summary Writer, which can be used to visualize the training process using chosen loss functions and metrics.
+These data also include images (both raw, target and prediction) of model trained or under training and the hyperparameters used for the model.
+The name of the data file is obtained using a timestamp (https://docs.python.org/3/library/datetime.html) at the beginning of the model's training, thus it indicates the exact day-time when the model (to which the data belong to) started training and it matches exactely the name of the model's checkpoint saved in "checkpoints".
+- tests.
+Contains the data saved using Tensorboard Summary Writer, which can be used to visualize the test of the final trained model on the test dataset, using the the chosen loss function and metrics.
+These data also include images (both raw, target and prediction) of the tested model and the hyperparameters used for the model.
+The name of the data file is obtained using a timestamp (https://docs.python.org/3/library/datetime.html) at the beginning of the model's test, thus it indicates the exact day-time when the model (to which the data belong to) started the testing.
+- utils.
+Python package.
+Contains modules with functions which serve multiple, miscellaneous functions, useful across multiple other packages and notebooks.
+- organize_data_in_train_validation_test_folders.ipynb.
+The notebook used to split data into train, validation and test datasets.
+Refer to the internal documentation.
+- plot_summary_graphs.ipynb.
+EARLY DEVELOPMENT.
+The notebook can be used to plot graph describing models metrics from the data saved using Tensorboard SummaryWriter and saved in "runs".
+- run_test.ipynb.
+EARLY DEVELOPMENT.
+The notebook can be used to do test the final model on the test dataset.
+- run_training_w_validation.ipynb.
+The notebook is used to train various models and tune their hyperparameters while validating the results on the validation dataset.
+- segment_data.ipynb.
+EARLY DEVELOPMENT.
+The notebook can be used for prediction segmentation masks of new data after the training and test of the final model.
+- test_data_preparation.ipynb.
+THIS NOTEBOOK WILL BE REMOVED IN THE FINAL VERSION OF PROJECT.
+The notebook is used to test the development of data preparation functions.
+- test_training.ipynb.
+THIS NOTEBOOK WILL BE REMOVED IN THE FINAL VERSION OF PROJECT.
+The notebook is used for developing model training with validation.

 Dependencies: The pip2_segmentation.yml allows to create an environment with all the dependencies to run the scripts.
 The present package versions were used to establish the pipeline:
 - python 3.12.5